aceokay/hiresly/README.md

 [Live Example Pending]()

 _Goals for future updates_
-* _Update styling for all user pages_
+* _Update styling for profile completion_
-* _Update Ajax along with styling alterations_
+* _Implement pre-seeded tests for new Developers to take_
-* _Implement an 'interests' feature to allow favoriting developers_
+* _Implement an 'interests' feature to allow favoriting developers within a 'role envelope'_

 ###Setup
 1. Clone the repo